Have you been typing a lot lately?

 Try to actively lift the palms up and down, while keeping your four knuckles connected to the ground.

-Adapt as needed.
+As always, adapt as needed.

 Send me an email.

-Offer yourself an acupressure massage:
+Give yourself an mini acupressure massage:

 Grab the "meat" between the thumb and index finger.